 xmonad/osxmonad · GitHub Sorry, this could be slightly tangential to Clojure.
 You might have heard of XMonad, a X-Window manager for unix written in Haskell.
 The main design of XMonad is to make window management from the keyboard possible.
 The source code of XMonad is strikingly short for the features it provides and it demonstrate what happens when a complex system is written in a functional language.
 If you have a Mac you can now enjoy the power of the XMonad manager on your machine with this port hosted on GitHub.

 Why HN was down | Hacker News With great power comes great responsibility!
 HackerNews is not written in Clojure, is written in a dialect of LISP called ARC that Paul Graham invented.
 It shares with Clojure the same philosophy and it contains of course a REPL.
 When you can access a live system and such an easy way, you should always remember what can happen in case of errors, like this short story about hacker news being down.
 With other less powerful compiled languages you don’t get a REPL and for this reason you’re less tempted to do surgery on the live system, hopefully catching problems by doing some local testing first.

 fogus: Enfield: a programming language designed for pedagogy What if, designing a brand new language with all the features you always dreamed of, you came up with something very similar to Racket (aka Scheme)?
 The news should not surprise you that much since what came up from language research in the ‘60 seems to be unbeatable event with today’s computer power.
 This is fun reading.
 Enjoy the list of features that a language like Scheme can offer right now, in which way it can mimic other paradigms or add static types.
-Racket is precisely what I’m using while exercising SICP, after a quick glance at the MIT Scheme I was able to be up and running with Racket in a fraction of a second.9 months ago
+Racket is precisely what I’m using while exercising SICP, after a quick glance at the MIT Scheme I was able to be up and running with Racket in a fraction of a second.1 year ago